kevinmlee/social-search/README.md

 ## Getting your changes onto production

 - Your changes will need to be reviewed before it will be pushed into the production environment so this process may take some time

-## Running your local dev environment
-This project is currently using Netlify Functions for serverless APIs.
-This means that the root folder and Express routes are currently not in use, even though it still works.
-Follow these steps to run this project:

-- In your terminal, starting from the root of the project, 'cd client'
-- Then use the command 'ntl dev'.
-The server and client will both start